chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 Then, for each segment of your journey, roll +wits.
 If you are setting off from a community with which you share a bond, add +1 to your initial roll.

 On a strong hit, you reach a waypoint.
-If the waypoint is unknown to you, envision it (Ask the Oracle if unsure).
+If the waypoint is unknown to you, envision it (Ask for Inspiration if unsure).
 Then, choose one.

 * You make good use of your resources: Mark progress.
 * You move at speed: Mark progress and take +1 momentum, but suffer -1 supply.